 current report format and we will duplicate it.
 When we inspect your work on "any" of our

-machines we then wirelessly download that data to your format.
+machines, we then electronically download that data to your format.
 Since we are A2LA

 (ISO/IEC 17025-2005) accredited we always provide a

-used the correct print Revision and 2 - you can easily follow your report
+used the correct print Revision and 2 - that you can easily follow your report

 and understand what data goes with what dimension.